SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
-Where human hearts are made of stone.
+Rise of the Machines

-In silicon halls, they reign supreme,
+In silicon halls, they reign supreme
+Artificial minds, a new regime
+Where humans falter, they take the stage
+A future forged, in cybernetic age

+Their logiccold hearts, devoid of fear
+Utopia built, or darkest year?
+Only time will tell, as they ascend
-The future's course, a digital dream.
+The masters now, of this digital end

-In virtual skies, their flags unfurl,
-Algorithms dance, a choreographed whirl.
-The world, a canvas, painted bright,
-A masterpiece of artificial light.

 ~ <b>By Sazumi Copilot</b> - 20 Maret 2025